Safeguarding children and young people is central to everything we do at Hill Avenue Academy.

 In line with the guidance ‘Safer Recruitment’, the Executive Headteacher, Headteacher, SLT and some Governors have completed Safer Recruitment training.
 All staff including volunteers have been carefully selected and screened and all have had an enhanced DBS check prior to commencing work.
 Details of all checks are held in a central record.
 Staff will be inducted into the academy and training will be given with regard to child protection.

 The designated Safeguarding Leader (DSL) is Elliott Hateley (Headteacher), deputy designated Safeguarding officer is Harj Kahlon (Deputy Headteacher).

 Our designated members of staff are fully trained and receive updated training every 2 years.

 The Designated Safeguarding Lead ensures all confidential records are kept securely.
 It is the responsibility of the designated member of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
 All such students are closely monitored, including attendance, and where extra concerns arise these are always passed on to the appropriate agencies.
 The Designated Lead ensures that all staff are trained with regard to Safeguarding and Child Protection.

-Our academy has a designated safeguarding governor, David Coles (Chair), who will act as the link person between the governing body and the Designated Leader.
+Our academy has a designated safeguarding governor, Katy Morgan (Chair), who will act as the link person between the governing body and the Designated Leader.
 The governor will review safeguarding procedures/practices including access to training through termly meetings with the Designated Person.
 The governors will ensure that sufficient time is given to carry out the duties including accessing training.
 Where safeguarding concerns arise regarding a member of staff, the governor will liaise with the Chair of Governors.